SiaFoundation/renterd/.changeset/allow_for_changing_the_domain_of_a_cookie_by_setting_the_host_request_header.md

 default: minor
 ---

-# Allow for changing the 'Domain' of a cookie by setting the 'Host' request header
+# Allow for changing the 'Domain' of a cookie by setting the 'X-Forwarded-Host' request header